Provisional Driving Licence – A Complete Driver’s Guide

 Continue Your Training

 Don’t be embarrassed to let people know that you are training to improve your road skills.
 Everyone should keep up to date with changes in the traffic laws, and using the Zutobi app is one way to do it.
-You can compete against your friends on the Zutobi Leaderboard, and earn points and badges when you answer questions correctly.

 Alternatively, you could read the dull Highway Code once a year to make sure you still know the rules of the road.
 But let’s face it, that’s not something most drivers have the motivation to do – so I would place my bets on an alternative resource.